Lifestudies.org

 A collection of book reviews published in newspapers and magazines from 1986 to 2001.
 (This page is under construction)

-You can read more detailed information about Morioka's books.
+You can read more detailed information about Morioka's books in Japanese.